 PDF Version : 540 Kb

-This consolidation contains the text of the Constitution Act, 1867 (formerly the British North America Act, 1867), together with amendments made to it since its enactment, and the text of the Constitution Act, 1982, as amended since its enactment.
-The Constitution Act, 1982 contains the Canadian Charter of Rights and Freedoms and other provisions, including the procedure for amending the Constitution of Canada.
+This consolidation contains the text of the Constitution Act, 1867 (formerly the British North America Act, 1867), together with amendments made to it since its enactment, and the text of the Canada Act 1982 and the Constitution Act, 1982, as amended since its enactment.
+The Constitution Act, 1982 contains the Canadian Charter of Rights and Freedoms and other provisions, including the rights of Indigenous peoples and the procedures for amending the Constitution of Canada.

 The Constitution Act, 1982 also contains a schedule of repeals of certain constitutional enactments and provides for the renaming of others.
 The British North America Act, 1949, for example, is renamed as the Newfoundland Act.
 The new names of these enactments are used in this consolidation, but their former names may be found in the schedule.